-Simple, Elegant Roof Trim
+Simple, Elegant Trim for a Shed

 Although clean and unadorned, this revival of a Shaker exterior trim package is more complex than it appears.